desbma/gotify-desktop/README.md

 [gotify]
 url = "wss://SERVER_DOMAIN:SERVER_PORT"
 token = "YOUR_SECRET_TOKEN"
+auto_delete = true  # optional, if true, deletes messages that have been handled, defaults to false

 [notification]
 min_priority = 1  # optional, ignores messages with priority lower than given value